Home Aliran CSI Aliran CSI 2016 Denmark on the road towards a pollution-free environment

 We have to immediately repair the damage done – not only for ourselves, but more importantly for posterity.
 The famous Danish philosopher, Soren Kierkegaard once said, “Life can only be understood from backwards, but it must be lived forwards.”

-Thanks for dropping by!
 The views expressed in Aliran's media statements and the NGO statements we have endorsed reflect Aliran's official stand.
 Views and opinions expressed in other pieces published here do not necessarily reflect Aliran's official position.

 Benedict Lopez was director of the Malaysian Investment Development Authority in Stockholm and economics counsellor at the Malaysian embassy there in 2010-2014.
 He covered all five Nordic countries in the course of his work.
-A pragmatic optimist and now an Aliran member, he believes Malaysia can provide its people with the same benefits and privileges found in the Nordic countries - not a far-fetched dream but one that he hopes will be realised in his lifetime
+A pragmatic optimist and now an Aliran member, he believes Malaysia can provide its people with the same benefits found in the Nordic countries - not a far-fetched dream but one he hopes will be realised in his lifetime

 Subscribe